Skip to main content Skip to office menu Skip to footer

 8290.1200 EXPIRATION OF PROGRAM CERTIFICATION.

 When the term of a program participant expires, the program participant is no longer certified in Safe at Home.
-The secretary of state must forward mail to the former program participant's mailing address for five days after the expiration date.
-After that five-day period, the secretary of state must return all mail to the sender.
+Mail received at the designated address for the former program participant other than mail designated "Do Not Forward," "Return Service Requested," "Service of Process," or similarly designated, must be forwarded to the program participant for 30 days after the expiration of program certification.
+After 30 days mail must be returned to the sender.

 Statutory Authority: